-Create a dedicated security group and grant it the rights to request certificates from the Certificate Authority.
+Create a dedicated security group and grant it the rights to request certificates from the certificate authority.
 The following users must be added to this group:

-- 1 An administrator who will be installing and configuring Parallels Configuration Manager Proxy.
-This is needed because the Parallels Proxy configuration utility will request the certificate for the Proxy. - 2 An account under which the Parallels Configuration Manager Proxy service will run.
-This is needed because the Proxy will be requesting certificates for Macs.
+- An administrator who will be installing and configuring Parallels Configuration Manager Proxy.
+This is needed because the Parallels Proxy configuration utility will request the certificate for the Proxy. - An account under which the Parallels Configuration Manager Proxy service will run.
+This is needed because the Proxy will be requesting certificates for Mac computers.